 Add the water and the cinnamon stick to a saucepan.
 Cover the pot and bring the water to a boil.

-Add the Cream of Wheat when the water boils, using a whisk to stir it well so there are no lumps.
+Add the Cream of Wheat.
+Using a whisk, stir well so there are no lumps.

 - If you're using milk rather than water in this recipe, don't boil it.
 Just bring the milk to a simmer.

 - You're not limited to a cinnamon stick for flavoring.
 Sprinkle the finished cereal with brown sugar or add a dollop of molasses or maple syrup to the bowl before serving.
-Some recipes call for a little nutmeg or a spoonful of canned pumpkin.
-The possibilities are endless - this is a porridge that goes well with almost anything.
+You can also sprinkle a little nutmeg on top, or stir in a spoonful of canned pumpkin.

 - Almost any fruit goes well with this porridge, including berries, mango, and peaches.

 What Is the History of Cream of Wheat?

 Cream of Wheat is actually a brand name, not food in and of itself.
 It was created during the late 1800s by a North Dakota flour mill to prevent bankruptcy after the Panic of 1893.
 The new product was a way to use the part of the wheat not necessary for producing flour.
 It quickly became popular; so much so, the company had to move to Minneapolis (a milling hub) to expand its operations and keep up with the demand.

 The box of Cream of Wheat may be best known for the character on the front: Rastus, an African American man dressed in a chef's hat and coat.
 Over many years, this image was a part of several, what is now viewed as offensive, ad campaigns.
 In late 2020, B&G (the company that now owns Cream of Wheat) announced plans to remove the image from all packaging.